cpurtlebaugh/Spell-Tank/readme.md

-* As a guesser, I would like to see what letters I have previously guessed.

-* As a guesser, I'd like to know how many wrong guesses I have made.

 * As a guesser, I'd like to see a fun visualization of the number of wrong guesses I've made / have left so that I can feel the fear of losing!